syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Xamarin.md

 ---
 # Working with Xamarin

+In your Xamarin application, please add the required assemblies in order to use Essential PDF.
+[Refer here for assemblies required](/File-Formats/PDF/Assemblies-Required).

 ## Loading the document

 The following code example illustrates how to load the file by using stream in Xamarin.